tubesandlube/blimp/README.md

-This hack was written in 2014 as participation in the Docker global hack day.
-Popular voting has ended and many interesting projects came out of it.
-This one would require some cleanup and less hack-like code to really be useful, but it was an interesting experiment and certainly scratched an itch.  https://www.docker.com/community/globalhackday#24
+This hack was written in 2014 as a participating entry in the Docker global hack day.
+Popular voting came to a close and many interesting projects came out of it.
+This particular project would require some cleanup and less hack-like code to really be useful, but it was an interesting experiment and certainly scratched an itch.  https://www.docker.com/community/globalhackday#24

 blimp
 =====